 New Community Corporation has steadfastly remained true to its mission of improving quality of life for over 45 years.
-Many of its programs and initiatives are available twenty-four-hours-a-day, seven-days-a-week, 365 days a year.
+Many of its programs and initiatives are available 24 hours a day, seven days a week, 365 days a year.

 Take time to learn more about some of the people whose lives have been impacted by New Community:

-Young Harmony House Resident Sprints Towards Her Dreams
+Young Harmony House Resident Sprints Toward Her Dreams

 She may be a sprinter on the track, but Infinity Hedrington is learning to chase her dreams with patience, despite life’s obstacles.